 Dealing with Rejection – What to do when you receive a “no”

-Recently, I’ve shared my favorite prompts to guide you through getting to know your supporters and working toward solicitation.
-My post on donor cultivation included conversation starters, transition questions, and advice on active listening.
-Last month, I tackled what some view as the most challenging aspect of fundraising: making the ask for support
+I love to share resources to help guide donors conversations.
+Sometimes a little help in the form of a phrase or suggested approach to a conversation is all you need.
+My post on donor cultivation includes conversation starters, transition questions, and advice on active listening.
+I also tackle what some view as the most challenging aspect of fundraising: making the ask for support

 Hearing “No” or No Commitment

-Let’s start with the basics: take a breath, absorb the news, and pause.
+First, take a breath, absorb the news, and pause.
+It’s natural to feel anxious but it’s important to remain calm.
+You don’t need to rush the conversation.
 Then, begin with thanking your prospect for their time and consideration.
 Depending on how the meeting has gone up until the ask, the “no” may not be a huge surprise, and perhaps you were already expecting it.

 I like to suggest a time to check in again.
 This helps to continue the relationship and keep any momentum going.